-Greg Sapakoff is Deputy Regulation Counsel in the trial division of the Office.
+Greg Sapakoff has been Deputy Regulation Counsel in the trial division of the Office since December 2017.
 Mr. Sapakoff grew up in Denver and graduated from North High School before attending and graduating from Colorado State University.
 He received his law degree from the University of Denver College of Law in 1986, and was admitted to the practice of law in Colorado that same year.
 He is also admitted to practice in the United States District Court for the District of Colorado, the 10th Circuit Court of Appeals, and the United States Court of Federal Claims.